Hans Schmidt (wrestler): Wrestling career

+He wrestled for Capitol Wrestling Corporation in New York City from 1957 to 1962.

 Schmidt wrestled Lou Thesz several times for the NWA World Heavyweight Championship and faced many other legends of the era, such as Verne Gagne, Antonino Rocca and Whipper Billy Watson.
 He was naturally partnered up in tag team action with other 'evil German' wrestlers around at the time, such as Karl von Hess and Ludwig von Krupp.
 He also frequently tag-teamed with Dick 'The Bulldog' Brower.
 In the wake of Schmidt's success in drawing heel heat, other wrestlers took the 'German heel' gimmick and pushed it to greater extremes with goose-stepping, fascist saluting and the use of Nazi iconography.
 Schmidt never took it to this level himself, though he was known to wear a helmet to the ring later in his career.

 Near the end of his career in the 1970s, Schmidt worked around the Montreal region, still a heel but billed as hailing from Chicago.
 In 1975, Schimdt worked for New Japan Pro Wrestling.
 He retired from wrestling in 1976.

 During the 1980s, a man named M.L.
 Smith appeared on the game show Card Sharks, claiming to have wrestled as Hans Schmidt.
 Guy Larose spent his retirement years in the Laurentian Mountains north of Montreal until his death on May 26, 2012.
 He is survived by two children, as well as his wife and stepchildren.